Nuklo: Fictional character biography

 Nuklo is the son of Robert Frank and Madeline Joyce, also known as the Whizzer and Miss America.
 Robert and Madeline had previously retired from heroics after the end of World War II, married, revealed their identities to the government, and took jobs at an early nuclear power plant.
 While pregnant, Madeline is exposed to high levels of radiation.
 This causes her son, Robert Frank Jr., to be born a mutant with the ability to generate radiation.
 The government persuades Robert's parents to place him in a special capsule that will drain his radiation and slow his aging process.

 The capsule containing Robert is placed in the basement of a government building for several decades until the building collapsed and the capsule was recovered by the Avengers.
 The Whizzer attempts to reclaim the capsule, but is stopped by the Avengers.
 Shortly thereafter, the Avengers accidentally release Robert, who has since grown to the age of 12.
 He is still highly radioactive and is disoriented by his reawakening.
 Following a battle with the Avengers, Nuklo is rendered unconscious by a hex cast by Scarlet Witch.

-Nuklo is then taken to the newly opened government energy facility Project Pegasus for treatment and study.
+Nuklo is taken to the government facility Project Pegasus for treatment and study.
 There, he is educated and has his radiation levels reduced to a safe level.
 The Whizzer's enemy Isbisa, disguised as radiologist Ira Bishoff, drains Nuklo's radiation to empower himself and seek revenge against the Whizzer.
-Isbisa attacks Robert Frank just as he is working on a court order to gain custody of Nuklo.
+Isbisa attacks Robert Frank as he is working on a court order to gain custody of Nuklo.
 The Whizzer dies from a heart attack while rescuing Nuklo, who is permanently cured of his excess radiation.

-Nuklo is placed in the custody of Linda Hyams, his psychologist, with whom he lives in upstate New York.
+Following the Whizzer's death, Nuklo is placed in the custody of Linda Hyams, his psychologist, with whom he lives in upstate New York.
 He later becomes a member of the Penance Council of the V-Battalion.

-During the event "Avengers: Standoff!", Nuklo appears as an inmate of Pleasant Hill, a gated prison established by S.H.I.E.L.D.
-He manages to escape prison after the Avengers intervene.
-In X-Force (2024), he appears as an enemy of the eponymous team.